RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 cd $WORK_DIR
 ansible-galaxy init roles/wildflyapp
 ```
 This will create a full structure for the WildFly role named *wildflyapp*.
 In the folder *$WORK_DIR/roles/wildflyapp/tasks* there is a file named main.yml.
 This file will contain the tasks needed to configure the WildFly application on the server.
-Paste the following into the file:
+Add the nessicary tasks to install WildFly by pasting in below in a terminal:

 ```
+cat << 'EOF' >$WORK_DIR/roles/wildflyapp/tasks/main.yml
 ---
 # tasks file for roles/wildflyapp
 - name: Install java